Why Did the Geneva Consistory Insist on Biblical Names at Baptism?

 Though some of these restrictions might seem arbitrary to us late moderns, consider that many civil jurisdictions still have laws on the books governing the choice of names.
 Though we might assume that we late modern Americans have complete autonomy as to how we will name our children, we do not.
 In many places citizens are restricted from using punctuation as a name, ideograms, and profanity among other things.

 We might be shocked to learn about such restrictions because we tend to assume that there is no connection between a name and the person named (nominalism).
-We don’t have any associations with Betty or Veronica such that only certain girls may have those names (although it would be unusual even today for a boy to have the name Betty or Veronica or a girl to have the name Archie).
+We do not have any associations with Betty or Veronica such that only certain girls may have those names (although it would be unusual even today for a boy to have the name Betty or Veronica or a girl to have the name Archie).
 In sixteenth-century Geneva, however, there was a certain commitment to the notion that there is a connection between a name and the person named.

 Well, in sixteenth-century Geneva, the names of saints and the Savior or items associated with religious devotion did have strong connotations.
 These were religious and political statements.
 These were mere idle choices.
 Thus, these restrictions were part of the broader program of imposing from above (by the magistrate and the church) Reformed theology and piety.